 It’s not just our staff who stepped up to tackle COVID-19.
 Since the outbreak began, we’ve been overwhelmed by the sheer number of people in Berkshire who came forward and offered to volunteer with us.

-Throughout April and May, we managed to recruit 76 new volunteers who, along with our existing volunteers, have made an unimaginable impact on our services and to our patients.
+Throughout April and May 2020, we recruited 76 new volunteers who, along with our existing volunteers, made an unimaginable impact on our services and to our patients.

 They’ve joined us in the fight against COVID-19 by: